 The articles began appearing a couple of weeks ago when Beijing announced pilot tests for a new national digital identification system across more than 80 internet service applications — only a week after releasing the draft rules for public comment.
 The draft provision remains open to public feedback until August 25.

-According to an article in Caixin Global, the main goal of the new system is to cut down on the personal information that internet platforms can collect from their users.
-The current real-name registration system has left platforms with an excessive amount of their users’ personal information, exacerbating privacy concerns and the risk of breaches.
+According to an article in Caixin Global, the main goal of the new digital identity system is to cut down on the personal information that internet platforms can collect from their users.
+The current real-name registration system, introduced last year, has left platforms with an excessive amount of their users’ personal information, exacerbating privacy concerns and the risk of breaches.
 In 2021, China’s internet watchdog named and shamed 105 apps for data use violations, including ByteDance Ltd’s Douyin and Microsoft Corp.’s LinkedIn.

 Beijing’s proposed digital ID system will form part of the broader “RealDID” program that aims to store individual identity records on the country’s government-run Blockchain-based Service Network (BSN).
-So, this appears to be about bringing private data under greater public control.
-As posits a 2022 review of the book, Surveillance State, in MIT Technology Review, what the Chinese government is doing is redrawing the position of the state and citizens on the same side of the privacy battle against private companies:
+So, this appears to be about bringing private data under greater public control and is part of a long-term place.
+As explains a 2022 review of the book, Surveillance State, in MIT Technology Review, what the Chinese government is doing is redrawing the position of the state and citizens on the same side of the privacy battle against private companies:

 As [the book’s authors, Josh] Chin and [Liza] Lin observe, the Chinese government is now proposing that by collecting every Chinese citizen’s data extensively, it can find out what the people want (without giving them votes) and build a society that meets their needs.